 - EA doesn’t impose losing streaks.

 Why losing streaks occur

-FIFA uses a skill-based matchmaking system, meaning that players are matched with opponents on roughly the same level as them.
+Some of FIFA’s game modes uses a skill-based matchmaking system, meaning that players are matched with opponents on roughly the same level as them.
 Because of that, a lot of players will be average relative to their opponents, meaning that they roughly have the same chance of winning and losing their next match.
 Based on a real data set covering 3192 players from FIFA 16, we estimate that roughly 50 % of all players have a win percentage between 45 and 55 %.

 If you are exactly average, the probability of losing five matches is ½ * ½ * ½ * ½ * ½ = 3.125 %.
 But given that many players play hundreds of matches per year, the probability of experiencing 5-match losing streaks during a season is significantly higher.
 The blue line in the chart above shows the probability of experiencing such a streak in 100 matches at different win-ratios.
 For approximately 87 % if the population, the probability of experiencing a 5 match losing during 100 matches streak is above 50 %.

 Hence, logic dictates that the losing streak experienced by Redhotchiliman1 is approximately as normal as getting heads when flipping a coin.